Starlink: Visible optical interference

 According to a May 2021 study, "A large number of fast-moving transmitting stations (i.e. satellites) will cause further interference.
 New analysis methods could mitigate some of these effects, but data loss is inevitable, increasing the time needed for each study and limiting the overall amount of science done".

 In February 2022, the International Astronomical Union (IAU) established a center to help astronomers deal with the adverse effects of satellite constellations such as Starlink.
 Work will include the development of software tools for astronomers, advancement of national and international policies, community outreach and work with industry on relevant technologies.

 In June 2022, the IAU released a website for astronomers to deal with some adverse effects via satellite tracking.
 This will enable astronomers to be able to track satellites to be able to avoid and time them for minimal impact on current work.

+The first batch of Generation 2 spacecraft was launched in February 2023.
+These satellites are referred to as "Mini" because they are smaller than the full-sized Gen 2 spacecraft that will come later.
+SpaceX uses brightness mitigation for Gen 2 that includes a mirror-like surface which reflects sunlight back into space and they orient the solar panels so that observers on the ground only see the dark sides.

+The Minis are fainter than Gen 1 spacecraft despite being four times as large according to an observational study published in June 2023.
+They are 44% as bright as VisorSats, 24% compared to V1.5 and 19% compared to the original design which had no brightness mitigation.
+Minis appear 12 times brighter before they reach the target orbit.

+Radio interference

+In October 2023, research published in "Astronomy and Astrophysics Letters" had reportedly found that Starlink satellites were "leaking radio signals" finding that at the site of the future Square Kilometer Array, radio emissions from Starlink satellites were brighter than any natural source in the sky.
+The paper concluded that these emissions will be "detrimental to key SKA science goals without future mitigation".